Kickflip/python-kickflip/README.md

 ## Command Line Usage

 0. First, you'll need a [Kickflip](http://kickflip.io) account and an application.
+You'll also need a recent version of _ffmpeg_ installed.

 0. Install *kickflip*